 Egg donors are carefully screened for infectious diseases and for common genetic diseases that can be passed on to offspring.
 Egg donors undergo the usual IVF treatment with hormonal injections and the recipient partner’s sperm is used to create embryos.
 The resulting embryos are transferred into the recipient after her uterus is prepared using hormonal therapy.

 The use of a gestational carrier may be offered to patients with disorders that preclude them from becoming pregnant.
 Patients who choose this treatment option undergo standard IVF treatment and the resulting embryos are transferred into the gestational carrier.

 - IVF is most commonly used for couples and individuals with infertility.

 - IVF allows women to store embryos before receiving chemotherapy or radiation therapy for the treatment of cancer or other diseases.

 - IVF combined with preimplantation genetic diagnosis can be used to treat individuals and couples with a family history of a genetic disease or individuals and couples at risk for having eggs with an abnormal number of chromosomes.

 Many factors may influence a couple's chance for success, including the age of the woman, the couple’s diagnosis, the quality of the sperm and the response of the woman's ovaries to medication.

-Northwestern Medicine Fertility and Reproductive Medicine Oakbrook Terrace2 Trans Am PlazaSuite 400Oakbrook Terrace, IL 60181placePhone 630.545.3766
+Northwestern Medicine Center for Fertility and Reproductive Medicine Oakbrook Terrace2 Trans Am PlazaSuite 400Oakbrook Terrace, IL 60181placePhone 630.545.3766